EnyoyX-HQ/landing/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-When modifications are completed commit your changes to the envoyx-qa branch
+When modifications are completed follow these steps to commit your changes to the envoyx-qa branch
 ```bash
 git add .
 git commit -am "message for commit"